-Water analysis results conducted during calendar year 2019 met federal and state standards.
+Water analysis results conducted during calendar year 2021 met federal and state standards.

-In 2019, the Fort Hunter Liggett drinking water This Water Quality Report summarizes some of the water analysis our water system conducted in order to comply with all the applicable regulations.
+This Water Quality Report summarizes some of the water analysis our water system conducted in order to comply with all the applicable regulations.
 Samples resulting in non-detectable concentrations of regulated contaminants are not presented in this report.